A: The cheese pizza can feed a family of four.

 And you can too.

-I’m presenting this info here for two reasons.
-First, if it helps one good, caring, coach stay in coaching (and make a living from it) then it has been worth my effort.
-Second, if these posts get any traction — they attract and engage readers — then maybe there’s another book here to be written.
-To help me figure out either of these, I relish your feedback.
-You can blast me here, or leave a comment after the articles.
+I’m presenting this info here for because if it helps one good, caring, coach stay in coaching (and make a living from it) then it has been worth my effort.

 Off we go then …

-How To Make The Living You Desire From Coaching Sports
+How To Make The Living From Coaching Sports

 JOB 1: Do you REALLY WANT to make a living coaching sports?